 The BIT takes preventative actions to identify and address warning signs before a crime is committed.
 If a threatening situation is in progress, call the University Police Department immediately.

 13) What do you do with the information I provide to you?

 - An initial investigation will be conducted by the BIT Chair and/or the BIT Co-Chair.
 These administrators may convene the Behavior Intervention Team (BIT) or consult with individual members of the Committee for the purpose of gathering additional information if needed for a clear review of the situation.
 This is necessary to eliminate reports that may not require a complete investigation.

 - A report or verbal notification of the initial findings will then be submitted to VSU's President.
 It is the President’s decision whether or not to submit a written recommendation in regard to the continuation of the investigation.
 The investigating Chair and/or Co-Chair will then receive the recommendation and proceed with a final investigation as appropriate.
 When deemed necessary, the BIT may seek the advice of the Consultation Committee consisting of other professionals and/or administrators at VSU.

-- It is always better to report than not report.
+It is always better to report than not report.
 The BIT takes every case seriously and would rather assist or intervene with an individual than miss an opportunity to save a life or lives.
-Individual will not be informed about who has reported them.
+Individuals will not be informed about who has reported them.